alexharri/website/posts/bit-sets-fast-foreach.md

 <SmallNote label="" moveCloserUpBy={24}>* Speed compared to baseline</SmallNote>

-We observe no significant difference in performance for densities above 10%, but once we reach densities of ≤5% we start to see significant performance improvements. __>2x faster__ at 1% density and __>10x faster__ at 0.1% density.
+We observe no significant difference in performance for densities above 10%, but once we reach densities of ≤5% we start to see significant performance improvements: __>2x faster__ at 1% density and __>10x faster__ at 0.1% density.

 ### Skipping halves